Choosing the right optimization KPI for your A/B tests

 Look at Conversions Instead of Unique Conversions

 Marketers have gotten very used to setting Conversion Rate as a main KPI, but when it comes to testing, it simply does not tell the whole story.
-While Conversion Rate refers to the number of unique users that converted, your business goals should be set up for more conversions, not necessarily more convertors.
+While Conversion Rate means the number of unique users that converted, your business goals should be set up for more conversions, not necessarily more convertors.

 Look at the table below, and ask yourself, which variation performs better?